 Since 1978 Connecticut state law provides for deposits into a Budget Reserve Fund, most commonly referred to as the Rainy Day Fund.
 The Fund was created to close fiscal year-end budget gaps; other uses would require new state law.

 Current state law sets the maximum allowable balance for that fund at 10 percent of the state’s General Fund appropriation.
-The Rainy Day Fund is currently depleted, as the entirety of its resources were used to help balance the budget during the economic downturn, the fund is now being built back up.
+After being depleted in recent years to help balance the budget during the economic downturn, the fund is now being built back up.

 The revenue goes into the Mashantucket Pequot and Mohegan Fund ($58.1 million in FY 17), which is distributed to municipalities, particularly those that are home to the Foxwoods and Mohegan Sun casinos.
 The balance of the revenue is deposited into the state’s General Fund.